10UWP/FizzBusted/README.md

 # FAQ

+### What is FizzBuzz?
+- First, you are NOT the target audience for this project
+- But in short it is a demeaning, degrading, offensive, antagonistic, micro-agression test procedure that many organizations give to prospective members with the surface reason of judging programming/codong/development skills.
+- FizzBuzz is the ultimate expression of a test obsessed classroom oriented society and is rarely even questioned.
+It is just another meaningless test out of the millions of tests used to pound the creativity of the average citizen into a useless potatoe mash by the time they have graduated University.
+- So here it is: you count to some number like 100 and if the count is divisible by 3 you print "Fizz" and divisible by 5, you print "Buzz" and divisible by both, you get to print out "FizzBuzz" or some supid variation of that.
+It is the equivilent to "starting the engine" in a Driving Test.

 ### Why present this in a UWP demo?

 - Because even though we might have to navigate a maze of twisty little passages, all roads in the 10UWP Organization lead to UWP